akashkumarsingh612/Python-Programming/GuessTheNumber.md

 ## Guess The Number Program in PYTHON
-In this Program, you have to guess the number which is assigned in the Program -> and you have limited attempts :
+In this Program, you have to guess the number which is assigned in the Program and you'll have limited attempts :

 ### Source_Code ->